 The German Academic Exchange Service (DAAD) is the German national agency for the support of international academic cooperation.
 It offers academic exchange opportunities to students, faculty and researchers and has a strong relationship with Oxford.
 With the support of the German government, DAAD supports four lecturers at Oxford in Politics, History, Law and German Language and Literature and three German Language College Lecturers in the Department of Modern Languages.

-Germany is the 4th largest source of students at Oxford, and the 3rd largest source of international students.
-There are over 800 German students studying at Oxford, the majority of whom – 80% – are postgraduates and a fifth of whom – 20% – are full-time undergraduates.
-This makes Germany the 4th largest source of undergraduate students after the UK, China and Singapore.
+Germany is the third largest source of international students at Oxford, and the largest in Europe outside of the UK.
+There are 900 German students studying at Oxford, the majority of whom – almost 80% – are postgraduates and nearly a fifth of whom are undergraduates.
+This makes Germany the fourth largest source of international undergraduate students after China, Singapore and the USA.

 German students have access to a wide range of scholarships, particularly for graduate study.
 Germany is the only European country whose students are eligible to apply for the prestigious Rhodes Scholarships for graduate study.
-In addition to being able to apply for the full range of scholarships open to students from all EU countries including the Clarendon Scholarships, German students at Oxford are also funded by the Jenkins Memorial Fund, the Scatcherd European scholarships, Marie Curie Research Training Grants, Die Studienstiftung Deutschen Volkes, Eheleute Carl-Russ-Stiftung, Haniel Stiftung, Deutscher Akademischer Austauschdienst (DAAD), Friedrich Ebert Foundation, Konrad Adenauer Foundation, Hanns Seidel Foundation, Friedrich Naumann Foundation, Heinrich Boell Foundation, and the Rosa Luxemburg Foundation.
+In addition to being able to apply for the full range of scholarships open to all international students including the Clarendon Scholarships, German students at Oxford are also funded by the Scatcherd European Scholarships, Marie Curie Research Grants, Die Studienstiftung Deutschen Volkes, Eheleute Carl-Russ-Stiftung, Haniel Stiftung, Deutscher Akademischer Austauschdienst (DAAD), Friedrich Ebert Foundation, Konrad Adenauer Foundation, Hanns Seidel Foundation, Friedrich Naumann Foundation, Heinrich Boell Foundation, and the Rosa Luxemburg Foundation.

 The German-speaking student community at Oxford is very vibrant and active.
 The Oxford German Society is one of the University’s oldest student societies.
 Originally founded as the “Hanover Club” in the early 20th century, the society recently celebrated its centenary.
-The society organises social and cultural activities, hosts speaker events - for instance Professor Rupert Stadler, CEO of Audi AG in May 2015 - and co-organises conferences.
+The society organises social and cultural activities, hosts speaker events (for instance Professor Dr Norbert Lammert MdB, former President of the Bundestag in 2017) and co-organises conferences.

-With over 330 German citizens on faculty, Germany is the 2nd largest source of academics at Oxford.
+With around 380 German citizens on faculty, Germany is the 2nd largest source of academics at Oxford, after the UK.

 Oxford has been home to an impressive number of Nobel Prize winners who were members of the faculty either shortly before or at the time of their award, two of whom were from Germany.
 Sir Ernst Boris Chain (1906 –1979) was a German-born biochemist and co-recipient of the 1945 Nobel Prize for Physiology or Medicine alongside Howard Florey for their work on penicillin.
 In the 1930s he had been a lecturer in chemical pathology at Oxford, working on a broad range of research topics including snake venoms, tumour metabolism, lysozymes, and biochemistry techniques.
 His work on penicillin built on and greatly expanded the work of Alexander Fleming, discovering its therapeutic action, its chemical composition and theorising its structure.